Organised for The Arts Society Hallamshire

-Visit Lucca, one of Italy’s finest Medieval cities
+Visit Lucca and Pisa, two of Italy’s finest medieval cities

 Many seen under private ‘connoisseur’ viewing conditions

 Eventually, peace arrived in the sixteenth century.
 The leading families turned to a new fashion, born in Florence and then sweeping Italy – the villa suburbana!
 These were villas built just outside the walls of cities rather than at a great distance.
 Here, noble owners could enjoy the benefits of rural relaxation while staying close to political and economic events in town.
-Our visit to Lucca offers the perfect opportunity to examine this footprint of Italian history and culture as we too move back and forth, from palaces and churches to country villas of great beauty.
+Our visit to Lucca and Pisa offers the perfect opportunity to examine this footprint of Italian history and culture as we too move back and forth, from the two cities’ palaces and churches to country villas and gardens of great beauty.

 Lucca’s ancient origins are pre-Roman and it was an important Imperial city.
 It enjoyed great wealth due to two factors.
 First, in medieval times it developed strong traditions in textile manufacturing; second, its strategic position on the medieval Pilgrim’s Route to Rome, the Via Francigena, was of great value.
-Of course, it fought with all of its famous neighbours but then settled down when in 1369 it was given civic independence by Emperor Charles IV, an Imperial status it maintained until Napoleon annexed the city in 1799.
-During this long period of civic independence, the local noble families endowed churches, built palaces and then commissioned luxurious villas in the nearby hills, surrounded by a remarkable series of gardens.
-These twin themes of urban art patronage, leavened by rural retreat, will be the focus of our five day visit.
+Of course, it fought with all of its famous neighbours, but then settled down when in 1369 it was given civic independence by Emperor Charles IV, an Imperial status it maintained until Napoleon annexed the city in 1799.

 Day by day